Topological Aspects of Quantum Entanglement: Acknowledgments

 \section{Acknowledgments}

 Eshan Mehrotra takes pleasure in thanking his teachers, mentors, and parents.
 We would also like to thank Dr. Vandana Chinwalla and Dr. Robyn Fischer for their part in facilitating the Student Inquiry and Research program at the Illinois Math and Science Academy.
 This work could not have been possible without the environment of free inquiry they labored to foster.
+It gives Louis Kauffman great pleasure to thank Stathis Antoniou for stimulating conversations in the course of this research.
+Kauffman's work was supported by the Laboratory of Topology and Dynamics, Novosibirsk State University (contract no. 14.Y26.31.0025 with the Ministry of Education and Science of the Russian Federation).